NVIDIA/deepops/docs/dgx-pod.md

 1. Install an ingress controller for the cluster.

-   Install one of the two ingress controllers recommended in the [Ingress Guide](ingress.md).
+   See the [Ingress Guide](ingress.md) for details on how to install and configure ingress.

 2. Deploy the internal apt package repository.